Teragron/Reddit-Content-Generator/README.md

 - `name_of_subreddit`: The name of the subreddit from which to scrape comments and submissions.
 By default, it is set to "askreddit".
 - `limit`: The number of hot posts to scrape from the subreddit.
 By default, it is set to 15.

-You need to have five video files for the background:
+You need to have five videos for the background:

 - `parkur1.mp4`
 - `parkur2.mp4`